mjfrigaard/sharing-your-work/manuscript/05chapter.md

 Inevitably, we'll write something that doesn't work.
 When things aren't working (try to remain calm), you're going to want a place to start looking for solutions.
 The **Help** pane is accessible in the lower right corner of the IDE.

+If it's hard to read the **Help** pane, you can adjust the size by following the instructions in the image below:

 ![](images/05-help-pane.png)